locaal-ai/obs-urlsource/README.md

   https://youtu.be/E_UMNIfgR5w &amp; https://youtu.be/hwHgNcPJEfM &amp; <a href="https://youtube.com/live/fOvSiL8lhFQ?feature=share" target="_blank">HTML Scraping Tutorial (30 min)</a>
 </div>

+Out of ideas on what to do with URL/API Source?
+Here's a repo with 1,000s of public APIs https://github.com/public-apis/public-apis

 #### Dynamic Templating
 The URL source supports both input and output templating using the [Inja](https://github.com/pantor/inja) engine.